-Let's take a look at one of the craft spirit kings and discover how it became a standout in its category.
+Let's take a closer look at the craft spirit king and discover how it became a standout in its category and beloved by millions of consumers across the country.

 From Hobby-Enthusiast to Licensed Craft Distiller